Welcome to The Mary Oakley Foundation

 Statement of Purpose

-Day Care, Family Service Grants and Respite Care Grants are managed by individual 501(c)(3) organizational Grant recipients of the Mary Oakley Foundation locally.
-Each has decades of experience in such administration and management.
-The Mary Oakley Foundation oversees the decisions and actions of such entities regularly, and reassesses the Grant-making process with regularity.
+Day Care and Respite Care Grants underwritten by the Mary Oakley Foundation are managed by an individual 501(c)(3) organizational Grant Recipient of the Foundation locally.
+This organization has decades of experience in such administration and management, and follows the specific qualification guidelines of the Foundation as enumerated below.
+The Mary Oakley Foundation oversees the decisions and actions of such entities with regularity, and reassesses the Grant-making process when indicated.
+See ‘Contact Us’ below.

 Applicant Qualification Requirements

-• Provide incontrovertible proof of U.S. Citizenship
+The provision of incontrovertible proof of U.S. Citizenship is required.

-• Individuals must be ambulatory at the time of placement
+Individuals must be ambulatory at the time of placement.

-Contact Us
+Contact us

-Should you have any questions regarding The Mary Oakley Foundation, or wish to apply for a Residential Care Grant on behalf of an individual as their family member, caregiver or responsible party (legal guardian), you may contact the CEO, as shown below.
+Should you have any questions regarding The Mary Oakley Foundation, or wish to apply for a Daycare or Respite Grant on behalf of an individual as their family member, caregiver or responsible party (legal guardian), you may contact Friendship Adult Day Care Center, Inc., at 89 Eucalyptus Lane, Montecito, CA 93108 (805.969.0859) expressing interest in one of the Mary Oakley Foundation Day Care Grant or Respite Grant programs.

 William C. Stivelman, M.D.